-This course evaluates a student's understanding and application of basic art foundation concepts and design principles.
+This course evaluates a student's understanding and

+art majors.
+Open to any interested student.
+Approved as application of basic art foundation concepts and design principles.
 The student will be required to apply basic art foundation principles learned from required program courses to the development and completion of a serial project that will be developed under the guidance and direction of appropriate faculty.
 This project will act as an assessment tool to evaluate a student's basic art knowledge and skills as well as technique.
 Prerequisites: ART 1313 and either ART 2813 or 2823; and 6 hours of Program Requirements.